-Define the importance of strategic planning for six sigma projects and lean initiatives.
-Demonstrate how hoshin kanri (X-matrix), portfolio analysis, and other tools can be used in support of strategic deployment of these projects.
-Use feasibility studies, SWOT analysis (strengths, weaknesses, opportunities, and threats), PEST analysis (political, economic, social, and technological) and contingency planning and business continuity planning to enhance strategic planning and deployment.
+Define the importance of identification and strategic planning of six sigma projects and lean initiatives as part of the business planning process taking into consideration outcomes such as return on investment and measured intangibles.
+Use strengths, weaknesses, opportunities, and threats analysis (SWOT), contingency planning, and business continuity planning to enhance strategic planning and deployment.
 (Apply)